Avital-Pikovsky/CC-final-work/README.md

 covered: RIP, OSPF, IS-IS, BGP.
 You should have a clear understanding about their purpose, the whole taxonomy of routing protocols that we studied and their cons and pros.

-2. The nature of congestion (50 points).
+2. The nature of congestion:

 One of the central questions in computer networks is how to deal with congestion.
 As we studied congestion in packet networks is unavoidable if we want to exploit network resources efficiently.
 During